javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 # Styles and classes

-Before we get to Javascript ways of dealing with styles and classes -- here's an important rule.
+Before we get to JavaScript ways of dealing with styles and classes -- here's an important rule.
 Hopefully it's obvious enough, but we still have to mention it.

 There are generally two ways to style an element: